 7. Spend the Night at the Salish Lodge & Spa

-Rooms at the Salish exude the same comfortable Pacific Northwest ambience of the lobby and public areas.
+Rooms at the Salish exude the same comfortable Pacific Northwest ambiance of the lobby and public areas.
 The Dining Room and The Attic at Salish Lodge also share this aura alongside locally crafted ingredients and great views of the falls.

-For bonus activities during the day, guests at the resort receive exclusive access to The Club at Snoqualmie Ridge.
+Guests at the resort receive exclusive access to The Club at Snoqualmie Ridge.
 This professional 18-hole Jack Nicklaus course is a premier golf spot in the country.
 The lodge offers special packages that include a round of golf or a professional, private lesson.

 Address: 6501 Railroad Avenue, Snoqualmie, Washington

 Snoqualmie Pass transforms into a snowbound playground come winter, approximately 30 miles east on Interstate 90.
 The area is home to The Summit at Snoqualmie ski resort, including four unique downhill areas.
 But what also attracts a steady crowd are the several cross-country ski and snowshoe trails.